fcastroreyes/Advanced_Data_Analysis_with_Polynomial_Regression_in_Python/README.md

 # Overview
 This repository showcases advanced data analysis and predictive modeling techniques using Polynomial Regression in Python.
 Leveraging libraries like pandas, sklearn, and plotnine, it demonstrates comprehensive data preprocessing, feature engineering, and model evaluation strategies to solve regression problems.

+# Learning Outcomes
+- Detailed data preprocessing including scaling and encoding.
+- Implementation and comparison of kNN and Decision Tree regression models.
+- Techniques for hyperparameter tuning using GridSearchCV.
+- Evaluation of model performance using metrics such as R² score and Mean Squared Error.

 # Setup
 ## Prerequisites
 - Python 3.x